 The term refers to a rising group of connected consumers who consult Social media, friends and family before and during purchase decisions, rely on Mobile technology for access to information everywhere, and take advantage of Location-based/Local applications for deals and information.

-SoMoLo customers depend on others to share knowledge and experiences as well as learn about products and brands before purchase.
-They use social media, talk to friends and family, and consult online reviews to compare options and make the best decisions.
+Customers depend on others to share knowledge and experiences as well as learn about products and brands before purchase.
+They use online media, talk to friends and family, and consult online reviews to compare options and make the best decisions.

 According to authors Simonson and Rosen, consumers today are driven to purchase decisions by the impact of prior preferences and experiences (P), information from marketers (M), and input from other people and information services (O).

 As the importance of O has grown in recent years, so has marketing strategy.
-Companies must determine which of their products invite a high dependency on O and market them differently–for example, through promoting relationships that drive positive reviews on online review sites, and by tracking and quantifying customer sentiment on social media.
+Companies must determine which of their products invite a high dependency on O and market them differently--for example, through promoting relationships that drive positive reviews on online review sites, and by tracking and quantifying customer sentiment on networks.

 As seen in the infographic above, 50% of Americans had a smartphone by Christmas 2012, and this number grows daily.

-They also expect deeper mobile integration from businesses.
-For example, 40% of SoMoLo shoppers expect to be able to utilize QR codes to access content from cell phones, 57% expect discounts sent to their phones, and 46% expect to be able to conduct transactions over mobile.
+They also expect deeper integration from businesses.
+For example, 40% of shoppers expect to be able to utilize QR codes to access content from cell phones, 57% expect discounts sent to their phones, and 46% expect to be able to conduct transactions over phone.